Get to know Oslo and your team better: host your own Nobel dinner, organise an Olympics competition or follow in the steps of Norwegian explorers.

 In the evening, a welcome cocktail is served in the historical Akershus Fortress courtyard, followed by dinner at the new Restaurant Festningen.

-Day 2 start with transport by a private veteran tram to the famous Vigeland Sculpture Park.
+Transport to the famous Vigeland Sculpture Park by a private veteran tram.
 Refreshments can be served on board.
-After a guided walk through the park, the journey continues to the hills surrounding the city and to the panoramic view from the Holmenkollen Ski Jump.
+After a guided walk through the park, the journey continues to the hills surrounding the city and the Holmenkollen Ski Jump.
 Those with an adventurous streak may opt to go down zip lining and abseiling.
 Lunch is served at the prestigious Frognerseteren Restaurant.

 In the afternoon a rally through the city centre is arranged, a fun way to get to know the Norwegian capital.
 Snacks and refreshments are served during the activity.

 At the gala dinner in the evening, you will be seated on deck at the Fram Museum, exclusively rented for you.